Shopify/polaris/polaris.shopify.com/content/components/link/index.md

 Use default links whenever possible to avoid disorienting merchants and causing accessibility problems by opening a new tab.

-Links should be indicated as external when merchants are:
+External links should be used when merchants are:

 - Performing a task or workflow, like creating a product
 - Navigating to a page outside of the Shopify admin